 Most employees won’t browse through folders.
 They’ll type what they need into a search bar.
 Your platform needs to deliver relevant, fast, and accurate results, even if users use different phrasing.

-For example: A user types “paternity leave” and sees results for “parental leave policy” even if that exact phrase isn’t in the content.
+A user types “paternity leave” and sees results for “parental leave policy” even if that exact phrase isn’t in the content.

 Easy content creation and management